DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Introduction

-Despite its promise, DecNef faces multiple challenges \cite{shibata2021mechanisms}.
-From an ML perspective, a domain shift between the classifier construction and induction stages is a fundamental issue \cite{yamashita2008sparse,cortese2016multivoxel}.
-While the target pattern is typically identified in response to explicit stimuli, the corresponding cognitive state may produce a different neural signature during induction, when no stimuli are present.
+From an ML perspective, a domain shift between the classifier construction and induction stages is a fundamental issue~\cite{yamashita2008sparse,cortese2016multivoxel}.
+While the target pattern is typically identified in response to explicit stimuli, the corresponding cognitive state may produce a different neural signature during induction, when no stimuli are present~\cite{olza2025domain}.
 This mismatch can prevent participants from consistently achieving the intended brain state, reducing the efficacy of DecNef.
-In addition to these challenges related to brain decoding, behavioral and learning factors can further undermine training reliability.\\
+In addition to these challenges related to brain decoding, behavioral and learning factors can further undermine training reliability.

 Another critical concern involves the potential encouragement of maladaptive learning strategies: ways of maximizing feedback without achieving the target state.
 Since DecNef depends on the classifier’s ability to recognize patterns from its training set, brain states outside this range may yield unreliable or misleading outputs.
-This can be accentuated by well known limitations and vulnerabilities of ML models \cite{moosavi2017universal,vadillo2022analysis}.
-Participants (who are unaware of the DecNef target) may exploit noise or spurious classifier responses to modulate their brain activity in unintended ways that hold no actual relationship with the target neural pattern, but also yield maximal rewards.
-In such cases, training would seem successful in the short term (as judged by the obtained DecNef reward), but would not reliably enhance the desired neural, cognitive or behavioural outcomes \cite{stevens2021neural,heunis2020quality}.
-These practical issues connect to a deeper conceptual problem regarding what decoded signals truly reveal about brain function and representation.\\
+This can be accentuated by well known limitations and vulnerabilities of ML models~\cite{moosavi2017universal,vadillo2022analysis}.
+Participants (who are unaware of the DecNef target) may exploit noise or spurious classifier responses to modulate their brain activity in unintended ways that hold no actual relationship with the target neural pattern, but also yield high rewards.
+In such cases, training would seem successful in the short term (as judged by the obtained DecNef reward), but would not reliably enhance the desired neural, cognitive or behavioural outcomes~\cite{stevens2021neural,heunis2020quality}.
+These practical issues connect to a deeper conceptual problem regarding what decoded signals truly reveal about brain function and representation.